mindsphere/mindconnect-mqtt/README.md

 ---
 [Event Payload](example_json/event.json)
-This sample json uses the event payload for the event type `SensorInterruptEvent`.
+This sample JSON uses the event payload for the event type `SensorInterruptEvent`.

-The sample json can be modified as per the defined eventType and accordingly the code can be updated to replace the values at runtime.
+The sample JSON can be modified as per the defined eventType and accordingly the code can be updated to replace the values at runtime.

 Placeholder variables in `event.json`
 - `<uuid>` - It is random generated uuid